zonotope/zanmi/README.md

 zanmi is designed to be deployed with SSL/TLS in production.
 User passwords will be sent in the clear otherwise.

-zanmi depends on a database back end and a key pair/secret to sign tokens.
+zanmi is a way to share authentication across many independent services and front ends. it depends on a database back end and a key pair/secret to sign tokens.
 Both the database and the algorithm used to sign tokens is configurable.
 The supported databases are PostgreSQL (default) and MongoDB, and the supported token signing algorithms are RSASSA-PSS (default), ECDSA, and SHA512 HMAC.
 Both RSA-PSS and ECDSA require paths to both a public and private key file, and SHA512 HMAC needs a secret supplied in the server config.